-To address research question 7, the evaluation team will complete analyses of qualitative data based on interview responses obtained in SFY 2017-18 from DOH identified frontline staff.
-The research team will administer the Agency approved interview tool found in appendix A of this report using the Agency approved web-based survey data collection software vendor, Qualtrics (Qualtrics, Provo, UT).
-The interview responses will be used to assess the number of enrollees determined eligible using the point-of-service method, the percentage of the population that enrolled in the FPW program through the point-of-service method, the number of recipients that utilize the point-of-service method, the challenges and benefits of utilizing the point-of-service eligibility.
-The research team will use information regarding perceived barriers and benefits to enrolling women through the point-of-service method.
-For example, if respondents indicate an increased workload as a result of point-of-service enrollment, this information will be used to asses cost.
-The research team will conduct data analyses including describing common themes as well as describing the similarities and differences of the processes based on the responses.
+To address research question 7, the evaluation team completed analyses of qualitative data based on interview responses obtained in SFY 2017-18 from DOH identified frontline staff5.
+The research team administered the Agency approved interview tool found in Appendix A of this report using the Agency approved web-based survey data collection software vendor, Qualtrics (Qualtrics, Provo, UT).
+To achieve a minimum of six interviews, the research team made at least three email attempts to reach and obtain feedback from all employees identified by the DOH as interviewees.
+Based on the survey responses, the research team used information regarding perceived barriers and benefits to enrolling women through the point-of-service method to address costs related to the point-of-service method of enrollment.
+The research team also conducted data analyses, which included describing common themes and the similarities and differences of the processes based on the responses.